C4ptainCrunch/thesis/source/index.rst

 .. proof:application::

-  This theorem obviously applies to Awale but the game tree of Awale is so large that it is very difficult which of the three statements is correct.
+  This theorem obviously applies to Awale but the game tree of Awale is so large that it is very difficult to know which of the three statements is correct.
 This question has been solved only in 2003 (see Section XXXX Analyse retrograde).

 If player 0 chooses strategy :math:`s_{0}`, he gets :math:`u(s_{0},s_{1})`, depending on the strategy :math:`s_{1}` chosen by player 1.
 In the worst case, player 0 gets :math:`\min_{s_{1} \in S_{1}} u(s_{0},s_{1})`.
 If player 0 wants to play safe, he better chooses a strategy maximizing :math:`\min_{s_{1} \in S_{1}} u(s_{0},s_{1})`.
 Hence the *security level  of a game for player 0* is defined by